Last Updated on

 Once again, Nikon delivers an excellent mid-range rifle scope that deserves more attention than the cool guys want to give it.

-What to Look in a Rifle Scope in this Price Range?
+What to Look in a Rifle Scope under $500?

 - Quality glass: Includes premium glass elements Ex.
 ED, HD, etc.